 Dreams?
 What are those?
 And my purpose?
 Huh?

 Once I had them.
 I remember that.
 I was young and foolish with limited responsibilities.
 Things like, “I want to be a Cheerleader“.
 “I want to graduate from college” and “I want to have children” were all in there.
 I achieved all of those.
-And for the most part, they all lived up to the hype.
+And for the most part, they have all lived up to the hype.

 But now what?
 What do I want now?
 What am I trying to aim for – besides raising well rounded children?
 How do I reach deep down inside and find a dream that I have and pull it to the surface so that my kids can see me working towards it?
 Because we all know that teaching by example is one of the best parenting methods out there.